3rd and 4th Class Lessons

 3rd and 4th Class Lesson 2

 The EU uses a lot of symbols which can be seen in our everyday life.
-This lesson highlights those symbols and gets the children to debate the advantages and disadvantages of the UK leaving the EU club.
+This lesson highlights those symbols and gets the children to debate why they think they are important.

 3rd and 4th Class Lesson 3